SanyaGubrani/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

-This is a simple Rock,Paper,Scissors game project that you can play with your computer.
+This is a simple Rock, Paper, Scissors game project.

 This project is a part of The Odin Project curriculum.